greyversarex/Eco/replit.md

 ### Frontend Architecture
 The frontend is built with React, TypeScript, Vite, Wouter for routing, TanStack Query for server state, and Tailwind CSS with shadcn/ui and Radix UI components.
 It adheres to Material Design principles with a minimalistic aesthetic, green accents, and light mode.
 Inter and Roboto fonts provide Cyrillic support.
 The interface is bilingual (Tajik default).
 Authentication pages feature adaptive eco-themed backgrounds, while department pages have consistent green gradient headers.
 It follows an API-first approach, using session-based authentication for route protection, and includes an admin panel for department management.

-### Mobile Architecture
+### Mobile & PWA Architecture
-The platform is available as native iOS and Android applications via Capacitor 7.x, wrapping the web application in a native WebView for extensive code reuse.
-It includes native icons and splash screens (green-themed), and supports app distribution to Apple App Store and Google Play Store.
-The architecture is extensible for native device features via Capacitor plugins.
-Mobile apps connect to the production server on Timeweb using a unified PostgreSQL database, with an API configuration system (`api-config.ts`) that automatically routes requests based on the environment.
+The platform offers multiple deployment options:

+**PWA (Progressive Web App)**:
+- Built with vite-plugin-pwa and Workbox
+- Service Worker for offline functionality and caching
+- Auto-update mechanism with user confirmation
+- Installable on all platforms (Android, iOS, Desktop) directly from browser
+- Optimized caching strategies: CacheFirst for static assets/fonts, NetworkFirst for API calls
+- Manifest.json with 192x192 and 512x512 icons (auto-generated from resources/logo.png)
+- No app store approval required, instant updates

+**Native Mobile Apps**:
+- iOS and Android applications via Capacitor 7.x
+- Native WebView wrapper with extensive code reuse
+- Native icons and splash screens (green-themed)
+- App store distribution support (Apple App Store, Google Play Store)
+- Extensible for native device features via Capacitor plugins
+- Connects to production server on Timeweb using unified PostgreSQL database
+- API configuration system (`api-config.ts`) for environment-based routing

 ### Backend Architecture
 The backend is developed with Node.js, Express.js, and TypeScript, implementing a RESTful API design.
 It uses session-based authentication with express-session, a PostgreSQL store, and Bcrypt for password hashing.
 The API provides endpoints for authentication, department management, CRUD operations for messages (including broadcast), announcements, assignments, and file attachments.
 It supports two user types: Department (via access code) and Admin (via username/password), with role-based access control and a 30-day session expiration.
 A Drizzle ORM implementation ensures type-safe PostgreSQL operations, and Zod is used for schema validation.